neurodivergent-survival-guide/neurodivergent-survival-guide/Neurodivergent Survival Guide: Complete Project Specification.md

 **Special Interests Consuming Focus** - /struggles/special-interests-consuming-focus.html
 When intense interests take over your time and social life.
 Page balances honoring your passions with managing their impact on daily functioning.

-**Routine Disruption Anxiety** - /struggles/routine-disruption-anxiety.html
+**Change and Routine Disruption** - /struggles/change-and-routine-disruption.html
-Distress when plans change unexpectedly or your schedule gets disrupted.
-Page offers coping strategies for handling uncertainty and building flexibility.
+Distress when plans change unexpectedly, schedules get disrupted, or life transitions occur.
+Page offers coping strategies for handling uncertainty and building flexibility while honoring your need for predictability.

 **Sensory Processing Challenges** - /struggles/sensory-processing-challenges.html
 Over- or under-responsivity to sounds, textures, lights, and other sensory input.
 Page covers identifying triggers and creating sensory-friendly environments.